davis-atl/SQL-Project-1/README.md

 ## Team Members:
 - Lizzie Stewart @lizzie-stewart
-- Davis Williams
+- Davis Williams @davis-atl
-- Bobby Szramel
+- Bobby Szramel @RSzramel
-- Lauryn Thomas
+- Lauryn Thomas @laurynthomas

 ## Context:
 At QueryQuest, we developed an airline database to model the core operations of a commercial carrier.
 The system captures details about airlines, flights, passengers, baggage, and in-flight sales.
 The database allows managers to schedule flights, process passenger bookings, manage baggage records, and track onboard purchases.